NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 These are attributes that only God posess. the Bible shows that both the Father, the Son and the Holy Spirit posess these atteibutes, which means that they are all God, Divine.

+## Eternality

+Being eternal means being beyond time itself.
+Only God is eternal, as he is the creator of everything, including time itself.

 ## Omnipresence

-The ability to be in any and all place at any time.
+Being omnipresent means having the ability to be in any and all place at any time.
+Being omnipresent means being beyond space and time.
+As for conscious beings, only God is omnipresent, has always existed, filling the entire universe and going beyond it. ([Jeremiah 23:23,24](#jeremiah-232324);1 Kings 8:27) As aspects of God's very nature, mathematics and logic are omnipresent, being present everywhere and in all times, unchanging.

+Since Jesus is said to be omnipresent, and omnipresence is a unique attribute of God, the only logical conclusion is that Jesus is God/Divine.

 ## Omniscience

+Being omniscient or all-knowing keans the ability to know any and all things.
+A unique attribute of God.

 ## Omnipotence

+Being omnipotent ir almighty means having the ability to do anything that power can do.
+A unique attribute of God.

 # Other phrases and idioms

+These are other phrases and idioms used in the Bible that are important to understand in order to grasp what the Bible is saying about God.

 ## Calling on the name of

-All throughout the Bible, the phrase "calling on the name of..." is without exception used for the worship of a deity.
+All throughout the Bible, the phrase "calling on the name of..." is without exception used for *the worship of a deity*.
 For example Genesis 4:26; 13:4; 26:25; 2 Kings 5:11; Psalm 116:4,13, 17; Joel 2:32 and Zephaniah 3:9 uses it to mean worshipping or praying to the Lord Jehovah.
 1 Kings 18:24 shows it is used for Baal.
 So "calling on the name of" someone is an idiom for worshipping or praying to a deity.
 Very early on in the Christian era, even as early as the time Paul converted, Christians were well known far and wide as those calling on the name of Jesus, in other words those who worship Jesus.
 And they aply this on themselves in Acts 9:14,21;22:16 and 1 Corinthians 1:2.
 The first Christians worshipped Jesus as God.

 ## The Divine Council